bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/RNA_seq_Trinity.rst

 #.
 Trinotate

-    #. *Split_Fasta*: Splits the fasta file of transcripts for parallelization.
-        From this step onwards, analysis is performed on subsets of the transcriptome.
+    #. *Split_Fasta*: Splits the fasta file of transcripts for parallelization. **From this step onwards, analysis is performed on subsets of the transcriptome**.
 Recombining the results is done in step *Trino_merge_tables*.
     #. *Trino_blastx_sprot*: Runs blastx against swissprot with the transcript sequences.
     #. *Trino_Transdecode*: Finds coding sequences in the transcripts and produces predicted protein sequences.
     #. *Trino_blastp_sprot*: Runs blastp against swissprot with the translated transcript sequences.